PLA Glue for 3D Prints: The Definitive Guide

 - No prescribed curing time

-Whether you are designing one from scratch or downloaded a pre-designed template, check which parts you need to print and bond.
-Prepare all components and supplies needed for the next steps.
+Whether you are designing one from scratch or downloaded a pre-designed template, check which parts you need to bond.
+Prepare all components and supplies required for the next steps.

 Adhesives work best with rough surfaces.
-Use sandpaper or steel wool to roughen up the surface you’d like to bond.
-Brush off or wipe the dust from the surface once you are done.
+Use sandpaper or steel wool to roughen up the body you’d like to bond.
+Brush off or wipe the dust from the surface.

 3: Check if your model is ready for gluing

 Remove excess or uneven parts or edges with the help of flush cutters and needle-nose pliers.
-Make sure parts fit well together.
+Make sure pieces fit well together.
 If not, you may need to sand them down.

 Remove all dirt, dust, and debris by wiping the surface clean.
 Avoid touching parts with your bare hands after.